-- b.
+- a.
+Implementing care coordination and care management best practices for providing physical health care, behavioral health care and coordinating these services with LTSS; - b.
 Proactive identification of members for engagement in care management; - c.
-Providing the appropriate level of care management/coordination of services to members with co-occurring conditions and/or comorbid physical health and behavioral health conditions while collaborating on an ongoing basis with the member's Support Coordinator, the member and other individuals involved in the member's care; - d.
+Providing the appropriate level of care management/coordination of services to members with cooccurring conditions and/or comorbid physical health and behavioral health conditions while collaborating on an ongoing basis with the member's Support Coordinator, the member and other individuals involved in the member's care; - d.
 Ensuring continuity and coordination of physical and behavioral health services with the member's LTSS, and collaboration/communication between the member's Support Coordinator and providers; - e.
-Operating a single member services toll-free phone line available to all members for all services covered under the scope of this Contract; - g.
-Operating a single nurse triage line available for all members for all services covered under the scope of this Contract; - h.
-Developing strategies to assist members and/or their families in connecting with other supports and services delivery networks (e.g., childcare, Supplemental Nutrition Assistance Program (SNAP) and Head Start); - i.
-Considering the behavioral and physical health care needs of members during network development and contracting practices that consider providers and settings with an integrated service delivery model to improve member care and health outcomes; - j.
-Organizational structure and operational systems and practices that support the delivery of integrated services for members; and - k.
+Operating a single member services toll-free phone line available to all members for all services covered under the scope of this Contract; - f.
+Operating a single nurse triage line available for all members for all services covered under the scope of this Contract;

+- g.
+Developing strategies to assist members and/or their families in connecting with other supports and services delivery networks (e.g., childcare, Supplemental Nutrition Assistance Program (SNAP) and Head Start); - h.
+Considering the behavioral and physical health care needs of members during network development and contracting practices that consider providers and settings with an integrated service delivery model to improve member care and health outcomes: - Organizational structure and operational systems and practices that support the delivery of integrated services for members; and - j.
 Collaborating with community service providers to ensure members are integrated into existing programs in the communities in which they live.